Nayanaa123/Handwritten_text_ml/README.md

-# Handwritten Text Recognition System
+## Handwritten Text Generation using Machine Learning

-A Machine Learning–based Handwritten Text Recognition (HTR) project that converts handwritten images into readable text using image processing and trained models.
+A Machine Learning–based handwritten text generation project that converts typed text into handwritten-style output images using handwritten word samples from a dataset.

----
+The system searches matching handwritten word images from the dataset, crops them, combines them together, and generates a final handwritten sentence image.

-## 1. Project Overview
+## Project Overview

-This project recognizes handwritten text from images using a trained ML model.
-The system processes images, crops them into word-level segments, and predicts each word using the model.
-Final output is generated from cropped word images.

----
+Handwritten Text Generation is a dataset-based text-to-handwriting generation system developed using Python and Streamlit.
+This project does not recognize handwriting.
+Instead, it generates handwritten-style output from typed text input.
+The application works by:
+Taking text input from the user
+Searching handwritten word samples from the dataset Cropping matching handwritten words
+Combining cropped words into a sentence
+Generating a final handwritten output image
+This project demonstrates concepts related to:
+Machine Learning
+Dataset Handling
+Image Processing
+Text-to-Handwriting Generation
+Streamlit Web Applications
+## Features
+Convert typed text into handwritten-style output Dataset-based handwriting generation
+Handwritten word image cropping
+Dynamic sentence image generation
+Interactive Streamlit web interface
+Lightweight and easy-to-use system
+Multiple word sentence support

-## 2. Dataset Information
+## Dataset Information

 The original dataset is not fully included due to GitHub size limitations.